Space Milkshake: Release

 The world premiere was held at the London MCM Expo on 26 October 2012.
 Actors Robin Dunne and Billy Boyd were at the premiere for a question and answer session.

 The film premiered on Canadian television channel The Movie Network on 8 February 2013 and aired on Movie Central in Canada starting on 22 March 2013.
 The film also screened at film festivals in February 2013; the film also screened at the Armageddon Expo in Melbourne, Australia on 19 October 2013 and Auckland, New Zealand on 26 October 2013.

+Reception

+John Gormley of The StarPhoenix said the "Saskatchewan-made movie wasn't just bad, it was bloody awful."
+Critic Richard Scheib wrote "the film grasps at some big concepts – the end of all life on Earth, travel between alternate dimensions/timelines, artifacts with world-destroying potential – but never depicts any of this or does much more than go beyond its space station sets; the digital effects are economical but passable for the film's needs, although the rubber duck monster often looks cheap and cheesy."